Indian thumb reading the lines

 In Indian thumb reading, there are nine lines from which to read the thumb.
 Not everyone has all nine; however, they will have at least two.
 The lines begin from the side of the index finger.
 They should ideally be smooth and go across the whole thumb.

 The Phala Rekha, wheat line or Pushpa Rekha is the line which divides the will and the logic section of the thumb.
-It is said to indicate that the person will always have enough food.
+It indicates that the person will always have enough food.
 If the line has an island, it shows the person will have a happy and satisfied life.
-The two interconnecting lines are said to represent the man and the woman.
+The two interconnecting lines represent the man and the woman.
 It starts as a single line and then is joined by another, denoting the partner in life.